CartWheeel/SamuraiQuest/README.md

 # Future Work

 * ADD
-    - Enemies
-    - Player/enemy/environment interactions
     - Improved animations
     - Audio
-    - UI
     - Boss fight
-    - Player movement (run, roll/dodge, throw attack)
+    - Player movement (run, roll/dodge)
-    - Smart enemies
-    - Damage mechanic
 * FIXES
     - Sprite layers for proper depth
-    - Speed scaling when adjusting zoom
     - Player attacks continuously when attack button is held.
 Would like to attack once.
 Same problem for zoom in and out
-    - Game window at top of screen gets messed up due to scaling
+    - Speed upgrade